Pansage/Javascript-to-HTML-Interactions/README.md

-# Javascript-to-HTML-Interactions
+# JavaScript-to-HTML-Interactions
-Read the t  i t l e --;
+Read the title --;